 – Too many playtesting participants to count!

-My visit involved working with two secondary schools over the course of 17 days.
-I arrived with the idea to create an English learning game for Form 1 (freshman) students after learning of the high dropout rates that occurs around this age due to a language of instruction transition – approximately 1 in 17 Form 1 students dropped out of school in 2023 (Tanzanian President's Office, webpage since unpublished).
+I worked with two secondary schools over 17 days.
+I wanted to create an English learning game for Form 1 (freshman) students after learning of the high dropout rates at this age due to a language of instruction transition – 1 in 17 Form 1 students dropped out of school in 2023 (Tanzanian President's Office, since unpublished).

 Photo courtesy of Dr. Jenny Olson.